The Neuroscience of Rumination: Why Your Brain Gets Stuck

 How the Neuroscience of Rumination Shows Up in PTSD, Depression, Anxiety, and ADHD

-Because I work at the intersection of neuroscience and coaching, I see the neuroscience of rumination express itself differently in PTSD, depression, anxiety, and ADHD.
+Because I work at the intersection of neuroscience and practice, I see the neuroscience of rumination express itself differently in PTSD, depression, anxiety, and ADHD.
 The underlying circuitry overlaps, but the stories your brain tells are not the same.

 In PTSD, rumination is often about survival.
 A former client, I will call her Maria, survived a serious car accident.
 Months later she was physically safe, but her brain did not accept that.
 Any time she tried to drive, her mind replayed the sound of the crash, the smell of burned rubber, and the feeling of her chest crushing against the seat belt.
 At night she lay awake reviewing every decision she made on the day of the accident.